 In your freshman and sophomore years, you’ll concentrate on basic design vocabulary, composition, color perception, drawing, photography, and get an introduction to the use of computers as a design tool.

-In your junior and senior years, your creative skills will blossom as you focus on typographic studies, illustration, critical analysis, problem-solving methodology, advanced computer projects, and complex applied design projects.
+In your junior and senior years, your creative skills will blossom as you focus on typographic studies, digital illustration, critical analysis, problem-solving methodology, advanced computer projects, and complex applied design projects.

 By the time you graduate, you’ll be ready for a graphic design position in design studios, corporations, and agencies or for graduate study in the field.

 Thanks to our partnerships with professionals in a number of organizations, you'll be able to network with professionals in:

 - The American Institute of Graphic Arts (AIGA)